MPAS-Dev/compass/latest/_sources/developers_guide/ocean/test_groups/global_ocean.rst.txt

 A :py:class:`compass.ocean.tests.global_ocean.mesh.Mesh` object is constructed with the ``mesh_name`` as one of its arguments.
-Based on this argument, it determines the appropriate child class of :py:class:`compass.ocean.tests.global_ocean.mesh.mesh.MeshStep` to create.
+Based on this argument, it determines the appropriate child class of :py:class:`compass.mesh.spherical.SphericalBaseStep` to create the base mesh and adds a :py:class:`compass.ocean.mesh.cull.CullMeshStep`.

-.. _dev_ocean_global_ocean_mesh_step:

-mesh step
-^^^^^^^^^

-The parent class :py:class:`compass.ocean.tests.global_ocean.mesh.mesh.MeshStep` defines a method :py:meth:`compass.ocean.tests.global_ocean.mesh.mesh.MeshStep.build_cell_width_lat_lon()` that a child class for each mesh type must override to define the size of MPAS cells as a function of longitude and latitude.

-This class also takes care of defining the output from the step and storing
+This class also stores attributes:
-attributes:

 ``self.mesh_name``
     the name of the mesh